• Two or more full-term births put African-American women at higher risk.

 • Increased risk occurred only in women who did not breast-feed.

-PHILADELPHIA — African-American women are at higher risk for hormone receptor-negative breast cancer, one of the most difficult subtypes to treat, but this risk could be ameliorated somewhat by breast-feeding their children.
+PHILADELPHIA — African-American women are at higher risk for A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. receptor-negative breast cancer, one of the most difficult subtypes to treat, but this risk could be ameliorated somewhat by breast-feeding their children.

 “African-American women are more likely to have had a greater number of full-term births and less likely to have breast-fed their babies,” said Julie Palmer, Sc.D., professor of epidemiology at the Slone Epidemiology Center at Boston University.
 “This study shows a clear link between that and hormone receptor-negative breast cancer.”